keenlycode/gnomicon/readme.md

 - 500+ well designed icons from
   [adwaita-icon-theme](https://gitlab.gnome.org/GNOME/adwaita-icon-theme) v3.36
-- Use <strong>[SVG Icons]</strong> for sharpness, scalable, easily to customize and make animation with css & javascript.
+- Use <strong>[SVG Icons]</strong> for sharpness, scalable, easily to customize and make animation with CSS & JAVASCRIPT.
 - Provide icon.js to use SVG Sprite as <strong>[Web Components]</strong>

 ## Documentation